Steamtradenet/skincoin-payment-service/README.md

 * Name - Application name
 * API Key - Secure key to access to the API
 * Payout address - Payout address in Ethereum networt.
 All payouts will be made from this address.
 Make sure there is enought money on it
 * Payout password - Password from the payout address.
+* Auth secret - A secret token to secure the callback notifications
 * Callback URL - Callback REST interface to accept notification from the service
 * Enable callback - Enable or disable notifications via REST interface.